Installing ARTIQ¶

 Note

-Should you wish to revert to the default settings, you can do so by editing the appropriate options in the aforementioned configuration files.
+Should you wish to revert to the default settings, you can do so at any time by editing the appropriate options in the aforementioned configuration files.

 “Ignoring untrusted substituter, you are not a trusted user”¶